vaibhav-karnwal/Flutter-Documentation/README.md

 * where we will give new AppBar to appBar property.. which also contains a lot of property and widgets whatever we want like title,  all the text, button, layout, shape all of the stuff we want in appbar is given with there styling property.

 <img src="https://github.com/vaibhav-karnwal/Flutter-Documentation/blob/main/img/scaffold.PNG" alt="home" width="550" height="250"/>
+Its like a wrapper to some different layout widgets.
+Things like the appBar, body and floatingActionButton.

 ## Body Property